CRAJKUMARSINGH/Bridge_Slab_Design2/README_RAJKUMAR.md

 ### Prerequisites
 - Python 3.11 or higher
-- Required Python packages (see pyproject.toml)
+- Required Python packages (see pyproject.toml or requirements.txt)
 - Anthropic API key for Claude AI integration (optional but recommended)

 ### Installation Steps